 Another message.
-Yes, another message about the sicknesses going around your kids’ school.
+Yes, another message about the illnesses going around your kids’ school.
 Whooping Cough.
 Strep.
 Influenza.
 RSV - Respiratory syncytial virus.
 Just reading the words is enough to send mommies and daddies into a panic.
-The CDC said that RSV leads to an average of 57,527 hospitalizations among children under five each year in the United States.
-So what can you do to help make sure your family is safe?
+The CDC said that RSV leads to an average of 57,527 hospitalizations among children under five each year in the US.
+So what can you do to help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, dry eyes, and fatigue.
-Likewise, the American College of Allergists report that 50% of all illnesses are either caused or exacerbated by polluted indoor air.
+The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and tiredness.
+Likewise, the American College of Allergists report that 50% of all illnesses are either caused or aggravated by polluted indoor air.
 The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
 There are two main causes of poor indoor air quality:

-- Pollutants (cleaning solutions, inadequately maintained or unclean heating and cooling or humidification units, smoke, etc)
+- Pollutant sources (cleaning solutions, inadequately maintained or unclean heating and cooling or humidification units, tobacco, etc)

 So all this data – what is it for?
 What do you do?
 How can you make sure you and your kids aren’t breathing adulterated, illness-inducing air?

 Have you ever been enraged and had to bite your tongue to keep from saying something you may regret ?
 That’s a filter.
 Have you ever used water from the refrigerator dispenser and had your thirst immediately quenched?
 That’s the filter.
 Filters keep toxicity in check and avoid annoying ramifications.
 You filter your words for harmony, you filter your water for health, why wouldn’t you filter your air?